 Supervised injection services are just one component in a range of harm reduction services offered by VCH and are an important part of a larger strategy to address complex and long-standing problems associated with addiction, disease, mental illness, homelessness and poverty.

-Supervised injection sites such as Insite serve as a gateway to treatment, providing not only primary health care services—where clients can receive care for wound infections, tuberculosis and vaccinations for pneumonia and the flu—but also connecting clients to mental health workers and addictions counselors.
-Once clients become more engaged with the health care system, they are more likely to pursue detox, addiction counseling and addiction treatment services.
+Supervised injection sites such as Insite serve as a gateway to treatment, providing not only primary health care services—where clients can receive care for wound infections, tuberculosis and vaccinations for pneumonia and the flu—but also connecting clients to mental health workers and addictions counsellors.
+Once clients become more engaged with the health care system, they are more likely to pursue detox, addiction counselling and addiction treatment services.
 Onsite, a 12-room detox facility, is located directly above Insite, and can immediately accommodate clients who are ready to access withdrawal management.

 VCH plans to seek further exemptions under Section 56 of the Controlled Drugs and Substances Act to incorporate supervised injection into other existing health care services for those suffering from addiction.
 By better integrating and connecting available services, VCH is aligning its continuum of care by supporting populations in the Downtown Eastside with seamless access to services including detox and primary health care—priorities in VCH’s Downtown Eastside Second Generation Health Strategy.
 As part of the new strategy, Insite began to open an hour earlier on Nov.1, 2015 to improve client outcomes by reducing wait times.